 - Offers sun protection and ventilation at the same time

-- Put sand in side pockets to weigh down
+- You can put sand in side pockets to weigh tent down

 - Difficult to fold back up